 Furthermore, the practices commonly referred to as pledging are not permitted.
 University policy prohibits hazing, which includes but is not confined to any action or situation which recklessly or intentionally endangers mental or physical health or involves the forced consumption of liquor, drugs or other substances for the purpose of initiation into or affiliation with any student organization.
 The same law provides that the governing document of every campus student organization is deemed to prohibit the student organization from engaging in hazing.
 This means that your student organization's constitution is required to contain a provision which prohibits hazing, even if that student organization has not officially adopted such a provision.
 It is a violation of acceptable standards of conduct at CSUCI for any individual, club or organization to engage in the practice of hazing as defined above.
-Any such violation may result in disciplinary proceedings against the involved students and student organization, and subject the student organization to the penalty of rescission of its permission to operate within CSUCI's facilities.
+Any such violation may result in disciplinary proceedings against the involved students and student organization and subject the students to the penalty of expulsion, suspension, restitution, probation, censure, warning or admonition, and subject that student organization to the penalty of rescission of its permission to operate within CSUCI's facilities.
 Students should understand that these violations of the Student Code of Conduct would involve proceedings with the Student Conduct office.